awsdocs/aws-codecommit-user-guide/doc_source/how-to-edit-file.md

    }
    ```

 To delete a file, use the delete\-file command\.
-For example, to delete a file named *README\.md* in a branch named *master* with a most recent commit ID of *c5709475EXAMPLE* in a repository named *MyDemoRepo*:
+For example, to delete a file named *README\.md* in a branch named *main* with a most recent commit ID of *c5709475EXAMPLE* in a repository named *MyDemoRepo*:

 ```
-aws codecommit delete-file --repository-name MyDemoRepo --branch-name master --file-path README.md --parent-commit-id c5709475EXAMPLE
+aws codecommit delete-file --repository-name MyDemoRepo --branch-name main --file-path README.md --parent-commit-id c5709475EXAMPLE
 ```

 If successful, this command returns output similar to the following: